 After 3 miles the trail flattens out a bit and crosses a saddle where there are good camping spots.
-You’ll get a nice view of Ben Lomond and Willard Peak from here.
+You'll get a nice view of Ben Lomond and Willard Peak from here.
 The next part of the hike takes you right below the east face of Ben Lomond.
 This trail then connects with the Skyline Trail which starts from North Ogden Pass.
 Now you can follow that trail as it switchbacks to the summit.
 It takes most of a day to hike this trail but it is easier than the route from Cutler Basin.
 Most people use this trail from summer to late fall.
-Not many hikers are here but it is popular with horseback riders and mountain bikers.

 (Distance is 7.6 miles to the summit of Ben Lomond with 3,962 feet elevation gain)